Skip to Main Content

 • Turn head away (Schaller et al. 1985)

-• Drop head, and cover eye patches and muzzle with paws (Schaller et al. 1985)
+• Drop head, and in more exaggerated states, cover eye patches and muzzle with paws (Schaller et al. 1985)

 • Coloration

-• Emphasis on the eyes (as in, a stare–threat) may signal other pandas to keep away (Schaller 1994)
+• Emphasis on the eyes may signal other pandas to keep away (mimics a stare–threat) (Schaller 1994)

 • Head markings might also be used by pandas to recognize one another (Dungl et al. 2008; Caro et al. 2017)